 Stone: "At least now I know what that muscleheaded bastard meant..."

 The Nostalgia Chick's Xanadu review mentioned her love for robots and had her finally getting pissed off with just doing girly shit.
 The next episode was a four part arc, starting with Transformers and the Critic yelling at her for going into his territory.

 In The Gamers Alliance, foreshadowing happens quite often.
 Even relatively minor NPCs or objects referred to in passing can end up having a big impact some time later.

-In the chapter 18, "Forecast", at the end of her Tarot reading, the Albino fortuneteller advices Raimi to "chose love".
+Broken Saints: In chapter 18, "Forecast", at the end of her Tarot reading the Albino fortuneteller advices Raimi to "chose love".
 Guess what ends destroying the Big Bad plans.

 In Chapter 8.2 of Worm, the Travelers stand when Legend tells everyone who faced an Endbringer before to do so.
 We later find this is because they are victims of the Simurgh, a monster who sets up Disaster Dominoes in those who spend too much time in her vicinity.

 The text from the TV ad in Episode 1 featuring Fantöm includes "Cheated?", as an emphasis on him being The Ace.